Capitol Reflecting Pool

 The Capitol Reflecting Pool is a reflecting pool in Washington, D.C., United States.
 It lies to the west of the United States Capitol and is the westernmost element of the Capitol grounds (or the easternmost element of the National Mall, according to some reckonings).
 The Capitol Dome and the Ulysses S. Grant Memorial are reflected in its waters.

 Description

 The Capitol Reflecting Pool is located at the eastern end of the National Mall in Washington, D.C., built above a tunnel of northbound Interstate 395 lanes.
-Six acres in size, it occupies over half of the area known as Union Square.
+6 acre in size, it occupies over half of the area known as Union Square.
 It is set into a plaza that includes, on the east, the Ulysses S. Grant Memorial; to its west is a tree-dotted grassy area that extends to Third Streets, NW and SW.
 Nearby tourist destinations include the Capitol, the U.S. Botanic Garden, and the museums and galleries along the Mall.